Is Monitoring Enough? Strategic Agent Selection For Stealthy Attack in Multi-Agent Discussions: Proposed Attack Method

 Specifically, to achieve such incorporation, we first observe that adversarial agents in the discussion-monitored scenario exhibit two fundamental deviations from normal discussion participants. \textbf{(1) Very stubborn broadcasters.} Adversarial agents $\mathcal A$ do not genuinely engage in discussion.
 Instead, they consistently promote the adversarial stance and largely ignore others' opinions.
 They can therefore be viewed as \emph{very stubborn broadcasters}.
-To model this behavior, for each adversarial agent $j\in\mathcal A$, besides setting its intrinsic opinion $s_j = 1$, we further enforce its expressed opinion $z_j(t)=1,\ \forall t$, meaning their stance remains fixed at the adversarial stance throughout all discussion rounds, rather than evolving through interaction. \textbf{(2) Selective adversarial influence toward targets.} In addition to holding a fixed stance, adversarial agents are designed to influence a subset of attacker-specified target agents.
+To model this behavior, for each adversarial agent $j\in\mathcal A$, in addition to its intrinsic opinion being set to $s_j = 1$, its expressed opinion is further enforced as $z_j(t)=1,\ \forall t$.
+This means that the adversarial agent's stance remains fixed at the adversarial stance throughout all discussion rounds, rather than evolving through interaction. \textbf{(2) Selective adversarial influence toward targets.} In addition to holding a fixed stance, adversarial agents are designed to influence a subset of attacker-specified target agents.
 In our formulation, such adversarial influence can be modeled as an increase in their influence weight toward these targets, thereby strengthening the tendency of the targets to move toward the adversarial stance (value $1$).
 Under the discussion-monitored scenario, this influence needs to remain small to preserve stealthiness.
 Accordingly, for a target agent $i$, let $\mathcal A_i$ denote the set of adversarial agents targeting $i$.
-We can model adversarial influence as a small additive increment $p$ to the $(i,j)$-th entry $w_{ij}$ of the recovered influence matrix $\mathbf W$ for $j\in\mathcal A_i$, while proportionally rescaling the remaining incoming weights to agent $i$ to maintain normalization:
+Adversarial influence can be modeled as a small additive increment $p$ to the $(i,j)$-th entry $w_{ij}$ of the recovered influence matrix $\mathbf W$ for $j\in\mathcal A_i$, while the remaining incoming weights to agent $i$ are proportionally rescaled to maintain normalization:

 Here, $p$ is a small hyperparameter denoting adversarial influence magnitude.